ayahmed9/01-THM_Notes/00-Pre-Security/01-Network-Fundamentals/README.md

 # Network Funamentals
-This file contains the writeups for the TryHackMe Module 2
+This file contains the writeups for TryHackMe Pre-Security Module 2
 - What is Networking
 - Intro to LAN
 - OSI Model